The Forgotten Train Station Where Time Refused to Move

 “No trains come here anymore.”

 Her brow furrows.
-She offers a small, sad smile.
+A small, sad smile touches her face.

 “That’s what they always say.”